 This vegetation will gradually change as you get close to the end of the walking route.
 At this point, you’ll find a lagoon created by small waterfalls – this levada was named after these waterfalls.

-- For further information about this walking route and the definition of levada, read the article: Visit to Porto Moniz, Levada das 25 Fontes and Paul da Serra
+- For further information about this walking route and the definition of levada, read my article: Visit to Porto Moniz, Levada das 25 Fontes and Paul da Serra

 10. Garganta Funda Waterfall